drshahizan/HPDP/2526/assignment/A2/bdm/Data Pulse/big_data.md

 Among the data handling strategies, chunking proved to be the most practical approach for processing the full dataset while maintaining low memory usage.
 Data type optimisation resulted in a significant memory reduction of 91.26%, highlighting the importance of selecting appropriate data types when working with large datasets.
 Sampling was effective for quick exploratory analysis, producing results that closely matched the full dataset with minimal execution time and memory usage.

 Overall, the findings confirm that there is no single best method for all scenarios.
-The choice of strategy depends on the specific requirements, whether it is execution speed, memory efficiency, or scalability.
+The choice of strategy depends on the specific requirements, whether it is execution speed, memory efficiency, or scalability.Although Polars provides superior speed, it may have compatibility limitations compared to Pandas, which offers broader support across data science libraries and tools.
+Therefore, the choice between performance and compatibility must be considered when selecting a data processing library.

 ---